matthewgreer/waylon/README.md

     * Through game's theme, encourage exaggerated dynamic use of vocal pitch (frequency) from user (think Dory imitating "whale" language)
 * Server-side computation will likely be heavy
   * To meet this challenge, I'll:
-    * Narrow range of sampled frequencies as much as possible
+    * Narrow range of sampled frequencies (65Hz to 3kHz or narrower)
     * Experiment with low sample rates, since this audio data will not be output
     * Limit iteration where possible
     * Investigate techniques utilized by other programmers for optimizing performance